astromness/custom_loggers/README.md

 ### class attributes
 These values affect every instance of CustomLogger

-`add_script_location`: bool will add the file and line number of the file where log was called
-    * In PyCharm if you install the Awesome Console plugin it will make it a hyperlink that will navigate you to the code where log was called

 `logging_disabled`: bool enables or disables ALL Logging from CustomLogger

 `default_logging_level`: int the logging level assigned to each logger by default